 Our favorite spot for brunch in Savannah is The Collins Quarter.
 The location on Bull Street is a great place to start the day.
 I order the turmeric latte and avocado toast every single time, but we have tried many of their dishes and everything is fresh, wholesome and delicious.
 It’s a busy location, especially on the weekends, so we recommend reservations so you don’t miss this spot.
 The main dining area is light, bright and welcoming.
 You will not be disappointed with The Collins Quarter for breakfast, lunch or dinner.

 Cotton & Rye is a newer restaurant that we added to the list on our last visit to Savannah.
 We recommend reservations as it is busy for dinner.
 It’s located in an old bank so it has a unique flair and ambiance.
 Highly recommend the crispy chicken wings to start, any of the salads and sides.
 While the main dishes are great, the sides are full of vegetables (which I love) and packed with so much good flavor.
 They are definitely an unexpected surprise!

 (8) The Fox & Fig Cafe (Plant Based / Vegan cafe)

 We discovered this little gem on our self guided bike tour of Savannah.
 The Fox & Fig Cafe is located on the corner of Troupe square.
 It’s plant based and you will find something for everyone!
 The drinks, pastries and main dishes are all so good.
 We can’t wait to go back to this place.

 (9) Farmer’s Market at Forsyth Park

 Meet and greet local farmers at the Forsyth Park Farmer’s Market open on Saturday mornings at Forsyth Park.
 Stop by for local honey, vegetables and more.

-(10) 700 Kitchen Cooking School
+(10) Classes by Kessler Cooking School